Ren22/GoogleFeedback_MVC/README.md

 # GoogleFeedback_MVC
 This relatively small app allows user to leave feedbacks in Google map.
 Used Google API and MVC pattern.
+Handlebars template are used for the feedback.
 Feedbacks are collected together in a bubble element when more than 1 feedback is added.
 Feedbacks clusterize when the map is Zoomed In/Out.